KaiKohlsdorf/pizzaparlor/README.md

 ## TDD

-Describe:
+Describe: PizzaPie()

-Test: If user does not select anything and clicks the button
+Test: "It should return 0 if user does not pick anything and clicks the order button."
-Code:
+Code: PizzaPie( )
-Expected Output;
+Expected Output: 0

-Test: If user picks one topping and clicks the button
+Test: "It should return 1.50 if user picks one topping and clicks the order button."
-Code:
+Code: PizzaPie(1)
-Expected Output:
+Expected Output: 1.50

-Test: If user picks three toppings and clicks the button
+Test: "It should return 4.50 if user picks three toppings and clicks the order button."
-Code:
+Code: PizzaPie(3)
-Expected Output:
+Expected Output: 4.50

-Test: If user picks a medium pizza and no toppings and clicks the button
+Test: "It should return 13 if user picks a medium pizza and no toppings and clicks the order button."
-Code:
+Code: PizzaPie(0, medium)
-Expected Output:
+Expected Output: 13

-Test: If user picks a medium pizza and two toppings and clicks the button
+Test: "It should return 16 if user picks a medium pizza and two toppings and clicks the order button."
-Code:
+Code:PizzaPie(2, medium)
-Expected Output:
+Expected Output: 16

 ## Installation